zezo386/HackChan/README.md

 ## API

+this website uses 2 apis

+ipapi.co/json

+to get the ip and the backend api

-the api is made using python fastapi and stores the data using sqlite3
+the backend api is made using python fastapi and stores the data using sqlite3

 these are the endpoints